nsat/space-services-user-guide/tutorials/aoi/Readme.md

 |Payloads:|`SDR`|
 |Windows:|`PAYLOAD_SDR`|

 A satellite is useful for it's ability to be over a specific area of interest (AOI).
-This tutorial will demonstrate how to determine at what time a window needs to be scheduled to be over an AIO, i.e. for observations or communications.
+This tutorial will demonstrate how to determine at what time a window needs to be scheduled to be over an AOI, i.e. for observations or communications.
 These results can be compared with a site like [n2yo.com](https://www.n2yo.com/passes/?s=46926) which provides transit information.

-This example requires the [satellites TLE](https://en.wikipedia.org/wiki/Two-line_element_set), which provides the satellite's location and velocity and which is needed to calculate transits over an AIO.
+This example requires the [satellites TLE](https://en.wikipedia.org/wiki/Two-line_element_set), which provides the satellite's location and velocity and which is needed to calculate transits over an AOI.
 It can be obtained from a range of places including [tle.spire.com](http://tle.spire.com/).

 ## Prerequisites